azist/azos/src/Azos/Data/metadata.md

 ## Field Attribute

-The [`FieldAttribute`](Attributes.cs#L159) class is the cornerstone for metadata definition.
+The [`FieldAttribute`](Attributes.cs#L159) class is the cornerstone of metadata specification.
 Public class properties must be decorated by one or more (in case of multi-targeting) `[Field]` attributes.

 The following table describes `FieldAttribute` properties (that is: metadata for fields in data documents):